 With so many opportunities today to get distracted, the new “ability to focus” now is distraction removal.
 The reality is we’ll continue to have more and more opportunities to get distracted as new technology, applications and devices are introduced.

-It’s becoming extremely important for anyone who wants to be highly productive and effective to remove all their distractions.
+It’s important for anyone who wants to be highly productive and effective to remove all their distractions.

 If we’re not able to manage our work day by removing distractions, we will:

 - Take much longer to complete our tasks or projects.